Words Using The Prefix Im

 Q: What's the difference between "im," "in," "il," "ir," and "un"?

 A: These are all negative prefixes derived from the Latin in.
-Their spelling varies depending on the following consonant sound to ensure smooth pronunciation.
+Worth adding: their spelling varies depending on the following consonant sound to ensure smooth pronunciation.
 "Im" is used before words beginning with 'm' or 'p'; "in" before most other consonants; "il" before words beginning with 'l'; "ir" before words beginning with 'r'; and "un" is a more Germanic negative prefix.

 Q: Can you provide more examples of "im" words related to specific fields?